dreadl0ck/zeus/README.md

 ## Zeusfile

-Similiar to GNU Make, ZEUS allows adding all targets to a single file named Zeusfile.yml inside the **zeus** directory.
+Similar to GNU Make, ZEUS allows adding all targets to a single file named Zeusfile.yml inside the **zeus** directory.
 This is useful for small projects and you can still use the interactive shell if desired.

 The File follows the [YAML](http://yaml.org) specification.